 Washington University’s Office of Student Conduct and Community Standards is responsible for maintaining university policies and procedures governing appropriate student conduct.
-Under the Interim Director of Student Conduct and Community Standards, Robert M. Wild, the Student Conduct Board adjudicates violations of university policies; this includes all student conduct such as drug and alcohol violations, vandalism, and assaults.
+Under the Associate Dean of Students and Director of Student Conduct and Community Standards, Sheryl Mauricio, the Student Conduct Board adjudicates violations of university policies; this includes all student conduct such as drug and alcohol violations, vandalism, and assaults.
 Severe or egregious Academic Integrity violations are also referred to the Student Conduct Board.

 To adjudicate fairly and consistently.

 - Pursuit of Knowledge

 - Freedom of Expression

 The Director of Student Conduct and Community Standards / Student Conduct Administrator shall:

 - Act as the primary resource and liaison to members of the university community on matters pertaining to the administration of the university’s Student Conduct Code.

 - Advise students and others about disciplinary options for addressing problems resulting from student behavior within the university.

 - Serve as a resource for dispute resolution for situations involving students, which may not occur in the university community.

 - Hear, investigate, and rule upon complaints alleging violation of the university Student Conduct Code, as well as impose sanctions or refer cases to the university Student Conduct Board as necessary.